lsi117/Project4/README.md

 ## What technologies you intend on using.
 The technologies that I will be using are anything to do with a fullstack ruby app as well as try to use some authentication, so that way the user can have a personalized experience(and because I want to become more proficient at that).
+I might even use a library specifically for CSS, I don't plan to make extra fancy animations for my app, since I still want it to maintain functionality and be easy and simple to use.
+I might use those animations just for other things like when adding a to do list item to ease in or even ease in the title, but nothing to fancy and if anything the CSS is always the extra goodies, first comes functionality.

 ## Your timeline
-Start as soon as proposal is ok go.
-Try to get everything done, so that I have basic functionality...then start adding additional goodies.
+As soon as my proposal is approved I plan to do a little bit of the set up today and to get a majority of the project work done tomorrow, since it's a half day.
+After that I want to put as much work into it as I can and plan to finish sometime during the weekend.
+I always like to finish a bit early, IF I can because then I can work out any kinks that go wrong with the project.

 ## Foreseen challenges or obstacles.
 I think that my biggest challenge will be dealing with auth, it's tricky, but I think that I can do it..I've done it before and survived the errors that came along with it.
 I should be able to accomplish it, but if for some reason I'm not able to then I really just want(at the bare min) to have a functional fullstack rails app with CRUD functionality.

-## A link to your repo!